 Reading namtars can be a way to inspire one to practice the Buddhadharma diligently.
 The term “namtar” (rnam thar) is a shortening of the Tibetan nampar tharpa.
 In English we translate this as “complete liberation.”
 This in turn translates to the Sanskrit term vimokṣa, or “liberation”.
 Thus a namtar is more than a mere biography.
 Authors of namtars focus on the spiritual development of the individual rather than the mundane details of their lives.
-Therefore when we read a namtar we should not focus on questions of historical accuracy.
-Instead, we should approach such texts understanding them to offer spiritual guidance.
+Therefore when we read a namtar we don’t focus on questions of historical accuracy.
+Instead, we approach such texts understanding them to offer spiritual guidance.
 The 17th Karmapa recently stated that namtars are “something to keep in your heart.”

 In Tibetan literature we also find a number of rang nam (rang rnam) “self-liberation” accounts that realized masters left behind for the benefit of their followers.
 Again, to label these as autobiographies overlooks the profundity of the instructions contained in these volumes.
 Many great masters of the Tibetan tradition have left us such works.
 We can appreciate the value of these as instruction manuals when we reflect on the reminder of 155th century Sakya master Taktsang Lotsāwa Sherab Rinchen (stag tsang lo tsA ba shes rab rin chen).
 The great fifth Dalai Lama quoted this scholar as having advised writers of rang nam not to praise themselves or defame others, but to honestly state their own character without exaggeration or deprecation.